 PROS

-Vinyls don’t attract dirt as they have no grout lines and are easy to wipe clean.NB Smooth surface vinyls have fewer ‘grooves’ in which to trap dirt than textured surfaces often found in wood effect vinyls – bear this in mind if buying online and you don’t get to ‘feel’ the vinyl before buying.No specialist cleaners are required – only a soap solution and mop.
+Vinyls don’t attract dirt as they have no grout lines, and are easy to wipe clean.NB Smooth surface vinyls have less ‘grooves’ in which to trap dirt than textured surfaces often found in wood effect vinyls – bear this in mind if buying online and you don’t get to ‘feel’ the vinyl prior to buying.No specialist cleaners are required – only a soap solution and mop.

 Vinyls don’t harbour dust or mites like carpet so is a good choice for allergy sufferers and those with asthma.